dcunited001/dcunited001.github.io/_posts/2017-09-22-speed-of-thought-illusion-of-separation.md

 TTL is related to the number of probable hosts or physical representations and the probabilities of events where such representations are retransmitted.
-As time continues onwards, these probabilities fluctuate, as do the number of retained hosts, iotas and datum representations.
+As time continues onwards, these probabilities fluctuate, as do the number of retained hosts, iota and datum representations.
 In some cases, when information itself is lost, it can be later reconstituted and repersisted from its parts.

 People respond in different ways to datums, arising from traits such as virility or vociferousness.
-These aspects drive expansion in the datums' lineage of iotas, which are seeded into hosts.
-The more expansive the distribution of iotas and the more frequently they're expressed in communication, the higher their degree of consensus among hosts.
+These aspects drive expansion in the datums' lineage of iota, which are seeded into hosts.
+The more expansive the distribution of iota and the more frequently they're expressed in communication, the higher their degree of consensus among hosts.
 Those datums linked to natural phenomena or semiotically connected to cultural universals are innately amplified by being in